sungeunbae/swc_vuw2015/sql-novice-world/09-create.md

 What is going to happen?
 Our `City` table would still contain a number of New Zealand cities and `CountryLanguage` table also have a few records related to New Zealand.
-This shoundn't happen because `Country.code` is a foreign key into the `City` table, and the `CountryLanguage` table, and all our queries assume there will be a row in the `City` and `CountryLanguage` matching every value in the `Country`.
+This shouldn't happen because `Country.code` is a foreign key into the `City` table, and the `CountryLanguage` table, and all our queries assume there will be a row in the `City` and `CountryLanguage` matching every value in the `Country`.

 This problem is called [referential integrity](reference.html#referential-integrity):